crystal-lang/crystal/_gitbook/syntax_and_semantics/instance_variables_type_inference.md

 one = Person.new 1
 ```

-Invoking the compiler with the `hierarchy` command we get:
+Invoking the compiler with the `tool hierarchy` command we get:

 ```
 - class Object